voceconnect/voce-post-meta-date/pickadate/README.md

 [Grunt](http://gruntjs.com/) `~0.4.5` is used to build the project files.
 To get started, clone the project and then run:

 - `npm install` to get the required node modules.
-- `grunt test --verbose` to confirm you have all the dependencies.
+- `grunt --verbose` to confirm you have all the dependencies.

-Type out `grunt --help` to see a list of all the tasks available.
-The generally used tasks are:

-- `grunt develop` compiles the LESS files and watches for any source changes.
-- `grunt package` minifies the compiled source files.
-- `grunt test` tests the entire package.
-- `grunt build` compiles, minifies, and tests the package.
+Read the Gruntfile to see the build tasks and relative directories of the source files.